Skip to main content

 Don’t like watches or bracelets?
 There’s still a fitness tracker for you, in the form of the Ouro Ring.
 As you probably guessed, it’s a ring that slips around your finger and offers most of the usual fitness tracking data.
 It tracks your heart rate, activity minutes, and gives you a sleep score.
 It also presents your data (in an app) as a two-week baseline average, helping you better understand it.

 The Ouro ring also detects your temperature.
 For users who menstruate, this can be extremely helpful in tracking your monthly cycle.
 The NBA even used Oura rings to track player temperature in their 2020 bubble, when Covid-19 concerns were at all-time highs.
 The rings are water resistant and the battery lasts up to seven days.
-At $300 though, you’re not exactly saving money by picking a ring instead of a wrist-based tracker.
-This tracker is really for those who hate the look or feel of a traditional tracker or smartwatch.

 About the Author